 For the record, that clip I posted from Ghost Rider 2, I don't think anything Nicolas Cage was doing or saying in that scene was in the script and I don't think the actors in that scene, the thug or the lady, were acting.
 It's kind of hard to fake that level of genuine terror.
-Hence why James Cameron, for the infamous chestburster scene in Alien, while William Hurt knew what would happen in that scene, Cameron kept it from all the other actors.
+Hence why Ridley Scott, for the infamous chestburster scene in Alien, while William Hurt knew what would happen in that scene, Scott kept it from all the other actors.
 So when it happens the actors in that scene weren't acting; they were genuinely freaked out.

 Though while Ghost Rider 2 is a terrible movie, like I keep telling people, that scene with the excavator...For that brief moment, Ghost-Rider 2 is the best Marvel movie ever!